-Carrying the Jacksonville Zoo’s layout is highly recommended if you are traveling with kids because you won’t waste time finding the various exhibits, and in the process, get exhausted.
+Carrying the Jacksonville Zoo’s layout is highly recommended if you are traveling with kids because you won’t waste time finding the various exhibits and get exhausted in the process.

-You can either download the map (from the official site) or bookmark this page for later.
+You can download the map (from the official site) or bookmark this page later.

 Food at Jacksonville Zoo